lee-dohm/octicons-ex/README.md

 All files except the contents of the `priv` directory: [MIT](LICENSE.md)

-Files in `priv` are included from https://github.com/primer/octicons under the [MIT license][octicons-license] and is copyright GitHub, Inc.
+Files in `priv` are included from https://github.com/primer/octicons under the [MIT license][octicons-license] and are copyright GitHub, Inc.

 [octicons]: https://octicons.github.com/
 [octicons-license]: https://github.com/primer/octicons/blob/master/LICENSE